-In one of my high school government classes the teacher had previously taught government in Texas.
-He would occasionally take students on a field trip to the state capital in Austin to observe the legislators in action, or maybe inaction would be more accurate.
+In one of my high school government classes (early 1960s) the teacher had previously taught government in Texas.
+He would occasionally take students on a field trip to the state capital in Austin to observe the legislators in action.
 He said it became discouraging when a bill would come up for a vote and the legislators would all turn and look to a skybox built into the back wall of the chamber.
 The box contained the lobbyists for the oil companies.
 If they put their thumbs up the bill passed.
 If their thumbs went down the bill failed.
 The elected officials are the faces of the government that we elect.
-The elections and witty little sayings like “I like Ike,” “Yes we can,” “I’m with her,” “Keep America Great,” and “Riden’ with Biden” that keep us deluded thinking that we matter.
-The business interests control the state which actually controls everything.
+The elections and witty little sayings like “I like Ike,” “Yes we can,” “War on Poverty,” “I’m with her,” “Keep America Great,” and “Riden’ with Biden” keep us deluded thinking that we matter.
+Business interests control the state which means they actually control everything.
 The state has been given the name “deep state.”
 The state and the government are two separate entities.
-Soros’s foundations (on the left) and the Koch Brother’s foundations (on the right) are among the behind the scenes controllers of the state.
-Bill Gates is also in the mix.
-So is Mark Zuckerberg.
-They are just a few.
-The organizations and those that are the members of these organizations are global in nature.
+The state does the bidding of the nameless, faceless people with money.
+Some are visible such as George Soros and his foundations (on the left) and the Koch Brother’s foundations (on the right).
+People like Bill Gates, Mark Zuckerburg, and Jeff Bezos, are also in the mix.
+Their influence has long tentacles and they are just a few.
+These organizations and those that are the members of these organizations are global in nature.
 Money has no borders.
 Many meet in secret to discuss problems of the world and a meme on Facebook said it all.
 “Do you really think the wealthiest and most powerful people in the world are meeting in secret to discuss something that will benefit you?”
 Although their names and organizations may be identified with different parties and groups in different nations globally it is logical to think they are in league with each other.
 Remember the old saying about “the ties that bind” and tying money and power make very tight knots.
-The following quotes come from Generation of Vipers by Philip Wylie, a newspaper columnist for the Miami Herald in the mid-1900s.
-Wylie was a brilliant man that saw the fatal flaws in American society long before anyone else.
-(His book has been long out of print but can be found on Amazon, eBay, or at a used book store.
-There are some more quotes from it in the Books Worth Reading section.)
+There is a reverse side also.
+There is always a reverse side.
+Sort of like the scientific principle of for every action there is an equal opposite reaction.
+That counterweight is there they are basically dealing with people like themselves.

 “The economic system of theft has one immense advantage: it works.
 But it also has one great disadvantage: it works only while there is something to steal.”